arangodb/docs/3.10/arangosearch-geospatial-search.md

 [Analyzers](analyzers.html#geo_s2) for details.
 {% endhint %}

-Create a `geopoint` Analyzer in arangosh to pre-process raw coordinate arrays using the default properties, hence passing an empty object:
+Create a `geopoint` Analyzer in arangosh using the default properties (empty object) to pre-process coordinate arrays in `[latitude, longitude]` order:

 ```js
 //db._useDatabase("your_database"); // Analyzer will be created in current database